jacobg1/Project-1/README.md

 bronze plan: functional game, no stylings

-silver: functional game plus it looks really cool, gameboard looks like simon says
+silver: functional game plus it looks really cool, game-board looks like simon says

 gold: add timer to game, randomize colors, button to add more pieces to game board